-The permittees conducted and participated in a range of activities to comply with Part IV.G.2 to implement a process to include communities within the Town of Guttenberg and North Bergen.
-The CSO municipalities jointly conducted various public outreach activities in order to implement a process that actively involves the public.
+The permittees conducted and participated in a range of activities to comply with Part IV.G.2 to implement a process to include PVSC and the 8 hydraulically connected communities.
+The CSO permittees jointly conducted various public outreach activities in order to implement a process that actively involves the public.
 The permittees submitted a report dated June 2018 as entitled "Public Participation Process Report" which outlines public participation activities that were conducted to inform the LTCP.
 This report was approved by the Department on March 29, 2019.